 Several options exist if you’re looking for keto-friendly alternatives to coconut water.

 Here are some alternatives to try:

-- Water – Staying hydrated is key on a keto diet, and plain water is a calorie-free, carb-free option that can help replenish fluids.
+- Water – Staying hydrated is key on a keto diet, and plain or lemon water is a calorie-free, carb-free option that can help replenish fluids.